CIC Directors: Requirements, Pay & Duties

 CIC directors have the same legal duties as any company director under the Companies Act 2006:

-1. Act within powers
+Act within powers

-Follow your articles of association and act in line with your community purpose.
+Follow your articles and community purpose

-For CICs, this means promoting community benefit, not just profit.
+For community benefit, not just profit

-5. Avoid conflicts of interest
+Avoid conflicts

-Don't take bribes or inducements related to your director role.
+Don't accept bribes or inducements

 - • Personal liability for losses caused to the company